knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 So, desolder/remove the flash chip from the mini router and connect it to the clip adapter from the ch341a programmer and follow below:

-1.- This command will detect the flash chip (and its number) you removed from the A5-V11 mini router:
+1.- These commands will install flashrom and  detect the original flash chip (and its number) you removed from the A5-V11 mini router:

 sudo apt install flashrom